Governance & Policies

 CSI maintains email for the College Community through the CSI mail server, mail.csi.cuny.edu.
 The College does not support in any way other email servers and indeed asks the college community's cooperation in not running any email servers on its LAN.

 For special or extenuating circumstances, the Office of Information Technology will consider authorizing email servers on CSI's LAN.
-Such requests must be made in writing by the appropriate Vice Present to the Vice President of the Office of Technology Systems with a copy to the Network Manager.
+Such requests must be made in writing by the appropriate Vice Present to the Vice President of the Office of Information Technology Services with a copy to the Network Manager.
 Without written confirmation from the Office of Information Technology permitting running an email server, the server will not be permitted on the LAN.

 Name of server administrator: